gracewu42/survey_design/Survey design check list.md

 1. incentives
 2. length (the sample - decide - reconsider model)
-   - a 20-minute survey has a 20% higher breakoff rate compared to a 10-min one; a 30-minute survey has a 40% higher breakoff rate
+   - a 20-minute survey has a 20% higher breakoff rate compared to a 10-min one; a 30-minute survey has a 40% higher breakoff rate (See [8 in Basic design](#basic-design))
 3. section-transition
    - try not to use too many section transition
    - avoid complicated questions on the first page (otherwise respondents will anticipate burden)